Crabbox docs

 1. Create or resolve a Daytona sandbox from daytona.snapshot.

-2. Store Crabbox labels and local repo claims.
+2. Store Crabbox labels and a local repo claim for the lease.

-3. For run, build the Crabbox sync manifest, create a gzipped tar archive,
+3. For run, build the Crabbox sync manifest, stream a gzipped tar archive to

-4. stream the archive to Daytona toolbox upload, extract it, and execute through Daytona process APIs.
+4. the Daytona toolbox upload endpoint, extract it in the sandbox, and execute the command through the Daytona process APIs.

 7. Delete the sandbox on release unless the lease is kept.